Skip to content

 Is 1&1 IONOS beginner friendly?

-The cPanel control panel is fairly intuitive for those used to standard interfaces.
-But limited one click installers may constrain ease of use.
+The cPanel control panel is pretty intuitive for those used to standard interfaces.
+However, limited one-click installers may constrain ease of use.

 What is 1&1’s uptime SLA guarantee?